 Since using Dragon I have seen my productivity in regards to any type of typing activity increase dramatically.
-I’m able to answer e-mails faster, write my blog posts or should I say speak my blogs much faster and increase my content generation time significantly.
-Just like with any software there is a learning curve, yet it’s very small.
+I’m able to answer e-mails faster, speak my blogs and increase my content generation time significantly.
+Just like with any software there is a learning curve, yet it’s small.
 In fact right out-of-the-box Dragon is amazingly accurate.
 If you spend any time letting it understand you and running through some of its training techniques, its accuracy becomes quite amazing.
-In this blog post I plan to keep a running journal of my productivity with Dragon and document how I’m using it to increase my workflow and productivity.
+In this blog post I’ll show you some of my productivity insights with Dragon and how I’m using it to increase my workflow and productivity.

-I have to admit that I’ve become a huge fan and evangelist of Dragon.
-I’ve only owned the software for about three months and I’m amazed at how it is actually changed my life both functionally and physically (as I’ll mention a little later on).
+I’ve only owned the software for about a few months and I’m amazed at how it is actually changed my life both functionally and physically (as I’ll mention a little later on).
 When I first ordered Dragon I spent a good six hours training, studying and learning how to leverage the software.
 For me it’s been the best six hours ever invested in any piece of software.
 As I continue to practice, train and learn the commands in Dragon my productivity level has increased by two fold.
 I know this because as I look back in my task lists; I have been able to achieve more in the last two months than I did the previous four months and no outside influences have changed during the duration of these timelines.

 As a full-time programmer and part time blogger I spend tons of time in front of the computer.
 Just ask my wife, she can definitely vouch for that.
 Being in front of the computer 10-12 hours per day can lead to repetitive stress injuries and over the past few years I’ve struggled with tendinitis and joint pain.
 With Dragon I actually find myself moving my upper body much more.
-This movement at the computer is actually a good thing.
 Studies have shown that repetitive strain injuries are caused from the lack of large body movements and the increase of micro muscle movements such as only moving your fingers to type.
 Since using Dragon, I have been able to keep my same pace with much less muscle and joint pain.

-When I sit back and dictate on longer pieces of content, I pull my arms away from the computer where they are usually stuck in a stiff and tense position.
-Also, the mere fact of simply typing significantly less has helped a ton.
-As I continue to get better and better with commanding Dragon, I find simple tasks such as doing a simple web search a breeze for the software.
-All I say is “search the web for xyz” and there I have my browser open with the search term I’m looking for.
+When I sit back and dictate on longer pieces of content, I pull my arms away from the computer where they are usually stuck in a tense position.
+The act of simply typing significantly less has helped a ton.
+As I continue to get better with commanding Dragon, I find simple tasks such as doing a web search a breeze for the software.
+All I say is “search the web for xyz” and there I have my browser open with the search results.

 All of these small micro-movements that are now done with my voice not only improve my workflow, but keep me from engaging in micro-movements less.
 Whether you’re a programmer, writer, secretary or anyone who spends a decent amount of time in front of the computer you will eventually begin to feel the aches and pains of staying in the same posture for hours on end.
 Dragon has helped me to reduce this pain and has thus, “helped me physically.”